Research and Development Exception for the Virginia Conflict of Interest Act

-4. Following the president’s approval, the Conflict of Interest in Research Program notifies the conflicted employee and the Office of Sponsored Programs that the contract may be executed, funding may be distributed, and the research may begin.
+4. Following the president’s approval, the Conflict of Interest in Research Program notifies the conflicted employee and the Division of Sponsored Programs that the contract may be executed, funding may be distributed, and the research may begin.
 The Conflict of Interest in Research Program notifies the Integrity and Compliance Office which contacts the conflicted employee regarding the initial disclosure statement required by the Act.
-It remains the responsibility of the individual employee to complete the disclosure as required by the Act.
+It remains the responsibility of the conflicted employee to complete the disclosure as required by the Act.

 The conflicted employee is responsible for following all elements of the management plan including the state requirements to permit the C8 exception.
-The Conflict of Interest in Research Program maintains oversight over management plan adherence as it pertains to research integrity.
+The Conflict of Interest in Research Program, maintains oversight over management plan adherence as it pertains to research integrity.